CIRES-Geomagnetism/wmmhr/README.md

 **wmmhr_calc(nmax=133)**

-The default maximum degree for WMM is 133.
-Users allow to assign the max degree from 1 to 133 to WMM Python API.
+The default maximum degree for WMMHR is 133.
+Users allow to assign the max degree from 1 to 133 to WMMHR Python API.
 ```python
 from wmm import wmm_calc
 model = wmm_calc(nmax=100)